chisnall/photon/README.md

 Photon is a REST client for testing REST APIs.

-The easiest way to evaluate Photon is to download the Docker image.
+The easiest way to try Photon is to use the live demo or download the Docker image.
+Links are below.

 ## Features